mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 For Windows
 ^^^^^^^^^^^

 Unzip the package that was just downloaded.
 Rename the long folder name to just ffmpeg.
-Let's put this folder in a easy to find location. go to your C:\ and place it there.
+Let's put this folder in a easy to find location.
+Go to your C:\ and place it there.
 You can put it wherever you want, but that is where I put it.

 Open Krita back up and go to :menuselection:`File --> Render Animation`.
 Click the :guilabel:`Browse`  button on the last item called FFMpeg.
 Select this file ``C:/ffmpeg/bin/ffmpeg.exe``  and click :guilabel:`OK` .